Puerto Escondido Oaxaca: Definitive Travel Guide for 2023

 This town, located 99 km southwest of Puerto Escondido, is one of Oaxaca’s main religious tourism destinations due to the significant pilgrimage to the Virgin of Juquila Sanctuary.

-On December 8, it gathers up to 20 thousand faithful from several Oaxacan towns and other states.
+On December 8, it gathered up to 20 thousand faithful from several Oaxacan towns and other states.

 The sanctuary is a beautiful white temple distinguished by its elegance and architectural sobriety.